Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Preliminary and Related Work

 Although the aforementioned approaches operate in video-input scenarios, the tasks and model architectures they target differ significantly from the VSFMs studied in our work, making them unsuitable for direct transfer.
 Therefore, in this study, we adopt several representative image-based backdoor attack methods in computer vision (including BadNet~\cite{DBLP:journals/corr/abs-1708-06733}, WaNet~\cite{DBLP:conf/iclr/NguyenT21}, Blended~\cite{DBLP:conf/iccv/LiLWLHL21}, and FIBA~\cite{DBLP:conf/cvpr/FengMZZXT22}) and apply them to video frames as baselines for comparison.
 These methods are widely adopted and represent diverse attack paradigms, allowing us to assess their effectiveness in video segmentation tasks.
+Recent representation-level backdoor attacks manipulate pretrained encoder spaces to implant trigger behaviors~\cite{DBLP:conf/sp/JiaLG22, DBLP:journals/corr/abs-2505-16640}.
+In contrast, \Method studies prompt-driven dense video segmentation, where the attacker must account for prompt-image fusion and mask decoding rather than only image-level representation learning; this requires learning trigger-conditioned mask generation while preserving prompt-driven clean segmentation.